 The fund is one of a suite of three American Funds Retirement Income Portfolios designed to help investors in or near retirement with a withdrawal program.
 The three portfolios are designed to provide investors with the ability to produce cash flows from their investments in the portfolio over an extended period of time along a variation of risk profiles.
 The American Funds Retirement Income Portfolio - Conservative (the "Conservative Portfolio") seeks to provide the lowest downside risk of the three portfolios, which normally results in a comparatively lower level of income and potential for growth of capital.
-The American Funds Retirement Income Portfolio - Enhanced (the "Enhanced Portfolio") seeks somewhat higher income and long-term growth of capital, but also entails potentially greater volatility, which results in higher potential downside risk.
-The Moderate Portfolio offers investors an intermediate investment option, seeking greater current income and long-term growth than the Conservative Portfolio, with potentially less volatility and downside risk relative to the Enhanced Portfolio.
+The Enhanced Portfolio seeks somewhat higher income and long-term growth of capital, but also entails potentially greater volatility, which results in higher potential downside risk.
+The American Funds Retirement Income Portfolio - Moderate offers investors an intermediate investment option, seeking greater current income and long-term growth than the Conservative Portfolio, with potentially less volatility and downside risk relative to the Enhanced Portfolio.